James Taylor: 1966–1969: Early career

-At Kortchmar's urging, Taylor checked himself out of McLean and moved to New York City to form a band.
+At Kortchmar's urging, Taylor checked himself out of McLean and attended Elon University for a semester before he moved to New York City to form a band.
 They recruited Joel O'Brien, formerly of Kortchmar's old band King Bees to play drums, and Taylor's childhood friend Zachary Wiesner (son of academic Jerome Wiesner) to play bass.
 After Taylor rejected the notion of naming the group after him, they called themselves the Flying Machine.
 They played songs that Taylor had written at and about McLean, such as "Knocking 'Round the Zoo", "Don't Talk Now", and "The Blues Is Just a Bad Dream".
 In some other songs, Taylor romanticized his life, but he was plagued by self-doubt.
 By summer 1966, they were performing regularly at the high-visibility Night Owl Cafe in Greenwich Village, alongside acts such as the Turtles and Lothar and the Hand People.